1. What’s the Difference Between Year 9 English and Year 7/8 (Junior years)?

-- 3x Body Paragraphs (200 words each)
+- 3x body paragraphs (200 words each)

 - A conclusion (50-100 words)

 Think of the introduction as a to-do list.
 You can always refer back to it to remind yourself of the points you need to cover and it will keep you on track so you don’t sway from the prompt in your essay.
 Your introduction sets the scene for the reader.
 All you have to do is introduce your overall stance (contention) and your three main points (arguments) you want to unpack in the essay.
-In some cases, teachers also would prefer for you to add in an introduction the text(s) you’re studying and provide some background information or an overview of the text’s social or historical context.
+In some cases, teachers would also prefer for you to add in an introduction to the text(s) you’re studying and provide some background information or an overview of the text’s social or historical context.

 The Body Paragraph